 Thereafter, in January 2021, Wishbone filed a motion to dismiss all OrthoPediatrics' causes of action.
 In late August 2021, the Court denied Wishbone's motion to dismiss with respect to OrthoPediatrics' infringement and breach of contract claims and dismissed OrthoPediatrics' remaining causes of action.
 In late September 2021, Wishbone filed its answer and counterclaims, in part, seeking declaratory judgment of non-infringement and invalidity of the '377 Patent, and alleging OrthoPediatrics patent infringement claim(s) against Wishbone was made in bad faith.
 In mid-October 2021, OrthoPediatrics filed its answer to Wishbone's counterclaims, denying all of them.
 In late January 2023, Wishbone amended its counterclaims to add a breach of contract claim against OrthoPediatrics.
-In early February 2023, OrthoPediatrics filed its answer to Wishbone's amended counterclaims, denying all of them.
-Additionally, in late March 2023, Wishbone filed a motion for judgment on the pleadings regarding the patent eligibility of the '377 patent.
+In early February 2023, OrthoPediatrics filed its answer to Wishbone's mended its response to Wishbone's late March 2023 motion.
+In mid-June 2023, the Court denied Wishbone's motion for judgment on the pleadings regarding the patent eligibility of the '377 patent.
 In mid-April 2023, OrthoPediatrics filed its response to Wishbone's late March 2023 motion.
+In mid-June 2023, the Court denied Wishbone's motion for judgment on the pleadings.
 Although we believe Wishbone's counterclaims are without merit and will vigorously defend the claims asserted against us, litigation can involve complex factual and legal questions, and an adverse resolution of this proceeding could have an adverse effect on our business, operating results and financial condition.